qgis/QGIS-Documentation/docs/user_manual/processing/configuration.rst

   If you want to obtain all processing result layers in a group in the :guilabel:`Layers` panel, set a group name for this parameter.
 The group may exist already or not.
 QGIS will add all output layers to such a group.
   By default, this parameter is empty, so all output layers are added to different places in the :guilabel:`Layers` panel, depending on the item that is active when running an algorithm.
   Note that output layers will be loaded to the :guilabel:`Layers` panel only if :guilabel:`Open output file after running algorithm` is checked in the algorithm dialog.
-* :guilabel:`Show algorithms with known issues`
+* :guilabel:`Show algorithms with known issues`: By default, QGIS avoids display of broken algorithms (generally from third-party providers).
+  If checked, they will be available in the Processing toolbox, with a warning icon and a tooltip explaining they have issues.
+Use at your own risks.
 * :guilabel:`Show layer CRS definition in selection boxes`
 * :guilabel:`Show tooltip when there are disabled providers`
 * :guilabel:`Style for line layers`, :guilabel:`Style for point layers`,